 Symptoms of Snake Respiratory Infections

-Symptoms of a respiratory infection in snakes:
+Symptoms of a snake respiratory infection:

 - Loss of appetite